 The great thing about WordPress is it lets you add all manner of useful features to your site.
 Perhaps the most popular is the humble contact form.

-But let’s say you want to make a password-protected form.
+But let’s say you want to create a password-protected form.
 You can do this with the handy Content Locker addon for WPForms.

 Here are some of the great things you can do with the Content Locker addon:

-• Lock forms – Users will have to enter a password to submit the form.
-This protects you from unwanted form submissions.
+- Lock forms – Users must enter a password to submit the form, which protects them from unwanted submissions.

-• Limit the number of total submissions – Contests and giveaways can benefit from this.
-The form will automatically close when the max number of entries is reached.
+- Limit the number of total submissions – Contests and giveaways can benefit from this.
+The form will automatically close when the maximum number of entries is reached.

-• Limit entries to one per person – An excellent choice for free sample forms and giveaways; this option helps you avoid duplicate submissions.
+- Limit entries to one per person—This is an excellent choice for free sample forms and giveaways, as it helps you avoid duplicate submissions.

 Why not check out this in-depth WPForms review for the full details?